turbot/steampipe-plugin-github/docs/tables/github_user_contribution_stats.md

 ## Table Usage Guide

 The table is scoped to a single user per query.
-Optionally specify `from_date` and `to_date` to constrain the contribution window.
+Optionally specify `from_date` and `to_date` to constrain the contribution window, and `max_repositories` to control how many repositories are returned for commit contributions by repository.

 **Important Notes**
 - You must specify the `login` column in the `where` clause.